2026–27 Federal Budget: What It Means for Australian Crypto Investors

 From 1 July 2028, small start-ups (turnover under $10 million) can convert first-two-year losses into a refundable tax offset.

-Why it matters for crypto
+Why it matters for crypto?

 For investors who run crypto activity through a trading company structure (less common, but it exists in our community), the reintroduction of loss carry-back is genuinely useful.
 A rough year can be offset against prior profitable years, freeing up real cash flow.

-This is also relevant for our clients building businesses in or adjacent to the crypto space — whether that’s a tech start-up, a content business, or a services business serving the industry.
+This is also relevant for our clients building businesses in or adjacent to the crypto space, whether that's a tech start-up, a content business, or a services business serving the industry.
 The start-up refundability measure is meaningful early-stage support.

 5. Electric Vehicle FBT Changes